European American Chamber of Commerce: History

 October 16, 2015: The New York Chapter of the European American Chamber of Commerce rings the EACC Closing Bell at the New York Stock Exchange.

+October 28, 2024: The European American Chamber of Commerce New York (EACCNY) together with the European Investment Bank’s global financing arm, EIB Global, launched the Transatlantic Resilient Infrastructure Alliance TRIA, a joint initiative to support investments for resilient infrastructure in low- and middle-income countries in Africa, Latin America and Eastern Europe.

 Members

 Members of the European American Chamber of Commerce include multinational organizations, small and medium enterprises and smaller organizations that are engaged in transatlantic trade and investment activities.
 The membership conditions and regulations vary according to regional chapters.
-The EACC global network represents over 750 members, more than 350 of which are in the US.
-Furthermore, 150 of the US member organizations are in New York alone.
+The EACC global network represents over 650 members, more than 350 of which are in the US.
 Member companies vary in size and sector including industries such as financial services, legal services, media, real estate, consulting, luxury retail, tourism, advanced manufacturing in aerospace, automotive, packaging, life sciences, IT, consumer goods and more.
 In addition, consulates and trade and investment agencies of select European countries are also active members of the EACC network.
 Membership levels and benefits support the variety of EACC members' needs and organization sizes.